 How Does Persistence Work?

 The entire mechanism of storing items within the persistence store is asynchronous and takes place via a persistence queue (sparing you any unnecessary waiting).
-A thread merely checks all operations in this queue (at specific intervals that you can define) and replicates them as is – while you continue with the rest of your work.
+A thread checks all operations in this queue (at specific intervals that you can define) and replicates them as is – while you continue with the rest of your work.
 As with all write operations, the cache initially loads the data into memory and then adds it to the backend store.

 How to Initially Add Data to The Persistence Store?